-The enterprise shall be entitled for a tax exemption period of 4 years in terms of the Inland Revenue Act No.10 of 2006 as amended by the Inland Revenue (amendment) Act No. 8 of 2012 (Section 16C).
-The year of assessment shall be reckoned from the year in which the enterprise commences to make profits or any year of assessment not later than 2 years reckoned from the date of commencement of commercial operations, whichever comes first as determined by the commissioner General of Inland Revenue.
+a.
+The Company shall be entitled for a tax exemption period of 4 years.
+The year of assessment shall be reckoned from the year in which the enterprise commences to make profit or ant year of assessment not later than 2 year reckoned from the date commencement of commercial operations, whichever comes first as determined by the Commissioner General of Inland Revenue.